vuongDang/const_init/docs/BENCHs.md

 		ret
 ```

-The assembly code is as we expected
+The assembly code is as we expect

+- `work_init_from_json`
+  - calls `from_json_file`,
+  - does branch checks
-- `work_init_from_json`, calls `from_json_file`, do branch checks and the work loop
+  - starts the work loop
 - `work_constant` mostly consists of the work loop, branch checks have been optimized away

 ## Conclusion

-Disclaimer:  our small benchmarks were small and are not representative to real life programs.
+Disclaimer: our small benchmarks are small and are not representative to real life programs.

-We saw two main benefits:
+We see two main benefits:

-- you can save initialization time by from our small json file it was
+- you can save time by initializing your data at build time rather than parsing at runtime
-- you can get better performance by r
+- you can get better performance with compiler optimizations improved with constant propagation
+- this is more or less impactful depending on the ratio of branches optimized and workload to be computed

-To be honest the performance gain were kind of little in our benchmarks.
+To be honest the performance gains were kind of little in our benchmarks.
-I'm sure there are cases where those gains can be more substantial.
+However for a perfect cases like optimizing the IDE Zed which is configuration and branch heavy and relatively light computation-wise
+it might be worth a shot.